-- Click My profile.
+Click My profile.

+>

-To view another user’s profile as an Administrator:
+> To view another team member's profile as an Administrator:

+>

-- From Team, click on a person to view their person page.
+> - From Team, click on a person to view their person page.

-- Click Edit profile (upper right corner).
+> - Click Edit profile (upper right corner).

+>

-Once in a profile, you can navigate to Projects, Basic Info, and Security from the menu on the left.
+> Once in a profile, you can navigate to Projects, Basic Info, and Security from the menu on the left.
 Your permission level will determine which parts a profile you see.